2018 LEADERSHIP INSTITUTE OVERVIEW

 - Join the YLNI Leadership Institute alumni of 356 emerging leaders

 $375 (includes 1-year YLNI membership following graduation)

 - Potential leaders in corporate, nonprofit, education and health care

 - Community volunteers

-Six class sessions will be held from 9am-3:30pm at various meeting spaces in the Fort Wayne area.
+Six class sessions will be held at various meeting spaces in Fort Wayne.
 Schedule and specific class descriptions are listed below.

 Location: Crazy Pinz Entertainment Center